• Skip to main content

 • Play around with homemade Montessori triangles.
 The triangles can be formed into lovely shapes and patterns, all the while teaching a bit of how geometry works.

-• My 3rd grader still loves dot to dots, especially Extreme Dot to Dot puzzle books.
+My kids loves dot to dots, especially Extreme Dot to Dot puzzle books.
 They are also handy to tote along to restaurants or waiting rooms.
 My kindergartener gets down on the floor with a DIY giant dot to dot.
+Toddlers can join in the after school fun with their older siblings by completing this fun DIY toddler-friendly dot to dot puzzle!

 Play a Math Game